 Before the pandemic Marissa Mayer, CEO of Yahoo, advocated that working from the office facilitates more brainstorming.
 “Some of the best decisions and insights come from hallway and cafeteria discussions, meeting new people, and impromptu team meetings,” her memo stated in 2013 “Speed and quality are often sacrificed when we work from home.
 We need to be one Yahoo! and that starts with physically being together.”
 “Being a Yahoo isn’t just about your day-to-day job, it is about the interactions and experiences that are only possible in our offices.”

-She’s right.
+She may have been right.
 The reality is that the quality of our relationships, and the quality of our collaboration with those around us, goes up in direct proportion to the quality of our conversations.

-Not everyone has the resources to have full-time care at home, or at the office, some people want to spend more time at home when their children are young, or if they are caring for elderly parents.
+Not everyone has the resources to have full-time care at home, or at the office.
+Some people want to spend more time at home when their children are young, or if they are caring for elderly parents.